House finch: Description

-Taxonomy

-This bird belongs to the genus Haemorhous, together with the purple finch and Cassin's finch.
-These three species are not closely related to the similar Old World Carpodacus rosefinches, although they were formerly included in that genus.
+The house finch's songs typically consist of a series of high-pitched musical jumbles ending with a distinct high note, wheer.
+Calls from flight include a soft cheet or wheat, with perched birds giving a more drawn-out version.

-Range and habitat
+Distribution and habitat

-These birds are mainly permanent residents throughout their range; some northern and eastern birds migrate south.
+House finches are mainly permanent residents throughout their range; some birds migrate to the south, with adult females moving longer distances than males.
 Their breeding habitat is urban and suburban areas across North America, as well as various semi-open areas in the west from southern Canada to the Mexican state of Oaxaca; the population in central Chiapas may be descended from escaped cagebirds.
-Analyses of nest records from House Finches in California spanning more than a century found that egg‐laying occurred significantly earlier in warmer springs.
+Analyses of nest records from house finches in California spanning more than a century found that egg‐laying occurred significantly earlier in warmer springs.

-Originally only a resident of Mexico and the southwestern United States, they were introduced to eastern North America in the 1940s.
-The birds were sold illegally in New York City as "Hollywood Finches", a marketing artifice.
+Originally only a resident of Mexico and the southwestern United States, house finches were introduced to eastern North America in the 1940s.
+The birds were sold illegally in New York City as "Hollywood finches", a marketing artifice.
 To avoid prosecution under the Migratory Bird Treaty Act of 1918, vendors and owners released the birds.
 They have since become naturalized; in largely unforested land across the eastern U.S. they have displaced the native purple finch and even the non-native house sparrow.
-In 1870 or before, they were introduced to Hawaii and are now abundant on all its major islands.
+Sometime in the 19th century, they were introduced to Hawaiʻi and are now found on all its major islands except Niʻihau and Kahoʻolawe.

-There are estimated to be anywhere from 267 million to 1.7 billion individuals across North America.
+According to the Partners in Flight database, there are estimated to be 40 million house finches across North America.

 Instances of naturalization originating in escapes or releases of cage birds have been recorded in Europe, such as in 2020 in Murcia, (Spain).